 It is important to sift the powdered sugar if you have trouble with it clumping when you add it into your buttercream.

-However, most powdered sugar in the United States is mixed with a tiny bit of cornstarch, to naturally keep it from clumping.
+However, most powdered sugar in the United States is mixed with a tiny bit of cornstarch to keep it from clumping.
+It usually discloses this on the front of the package.

-I’ve never had an issue with my powdered sugar clumping, and a few years ago I decided to be rebellious and skip the sifting.
+I’ve never had an issue with my powdered sugar clumping so a few years ago I decided to be rebellious and not sift my powdered sugar.

 And you know what?
 My frosting turned out EXACTLY THE SAME!
-I don’t sift my powdered sugar anymore for frosting!!
+Ever since that day I’ve never sifted my powdered sugar when making frosting.

-If you live in a humid environment, you may have issues with clumps in your powdered sugar.
+If you live in a humid environment or in a place in the world where powdered sugar isn’t mixed with cornstarch, you may have issues with clumps in your powdered sugar.

 If this is you, it may be necessary for you to sift.